Gillibrand aide resigned over handling of sexual harassment complaint, report says

 Breaking News Emails

-The aide also criticized the 2020 Democratic presidential candidate — a champion of the #MeToo movement who has made combating sexual misconduct a cornerstone of her campaign — for not abiding by her own public standards.
+The aide also criticized Gillibrand — a champion of the #MeToo movement who has made combating sexual misconduct a cornerstone of her 2020 presidential campaign — for not abiding by her own public standards.

-The staffer alleged that last July one of Gillibrand's longtime aides, Abbas Malik, who was a decade older than she and married, made unwelcome advances toward her after Gillibrand told him he would soon become the woman's superior.
+The staffer alleged that last July one of Gillibrand's longtime aides, Abbas Malik, who is a decade older than her and married, made unwelcome advances toward her after Gillibrand told him he would soon become her superior.
 The aide also said Malik regularly made crude and misogynistic remarks in the office.

 Malik did not respond to Politico's requests for comment.
 The woman was granted anonymity by Politico because she feared retaliation and damage to her employment prospects, and NBC has been unable to verify her allegations.